novuhq/novu/.github/CONTRIBUTING.md

 - `npm run test:providers` - test providers

-## Submitting a Pull Request (PR)

-1.

 ## Coding rules

 To ensure consistency throughout the source code, keep these rules in mind as you are working:
 - All features or bug fixes must be tested by one or more specs (unit-tests).
 - We use [Eslint default rule guide](https://eslint.org/docs/rules/), with minor changes.
-An automated formatter is available (npm run format).
+An automated formatter is available using prettier.